sejaldua/cse6242-project/README.txt

 >> 1B_injury_data.R

-This R code provides functions to scrape injury data from FanGraphs.
-The first function, scrape_injury_report, takes a season year (defaulting to 2024) and constructs a URL for the FanGraphs injury report page.
-It then retrieves the content, parses the HTML, and attempts to target a table containing the injury data using a CSS selector.
+This Python code scrapes injury report tables from FanGraphs for seasons 2019 to 2023, using Requests-HTML to render pages.
+It then concatenates the scraped data into a single DataFrame and saves it as a CSV file named "injury_data.csv".

 >> 1C_weather_data.R